rhyslwells/Data-Archive/content/standardised/Data Transformation.md

 - **[[Supervised Learning]]**: This involves annotating the dataset with the correct answers (labels) to teach the model.
 For example, labeling images of apples to distinguish them from other fruits.
 - **Manual and Automated Labeling**: Manual labeling by humans or leveraging existing labeled data.
 Tools like Google’s reCAPTCHA help in building labeled datasets.
-- [[Database Normalization]]:Ensure consistent data representation and scale features appropriately.
+- [[Normalised Schema]]:Ensure consistent data representation and scale features appropriately.
 - Convert data into the required format, e.g., from .xls to .csv.
 - [[Encoding Categorical Variables]]
 - Transform raw data into a format that best describes the problem to the model.
 This includes formatting and normalization/ [[Normalisation of data]]